memoona-820/journey-to-developer/README.md

 ## 📖 About

-This website tells a story in **6 chapters** through video and audio.
+This website tells a story in **6 chapters** through video.
 It traces the path from early career dreams, through moments of doubt and change, to ultimately discovering a passion for programming, MERN Stack development, and AI.

 ---